CodeChain-io/codechain-dashboard/client/doc/source/index.rst

 ``string``

-event_parcelSent ➡️
+event_transactionSent ➡️
 -------------------

-This event fires when a node propagate parcels to another node.
+This event fires when a node propagate transactions to another node.

 Arguments
 """"""""""

-First argument is the node's name which received the parcels.
+First argument is the node's name which received the transactions.
-Second argument is the content of the parcels.
+Second argument is the content of the transactions.

-``[string, Parcel[]]``
+``[string, Transaction[]]``

-links: type-Parcel_
+links: type-Transaction_

-event_parcelReceived ➡️
+event_transactionReceived ➡️
 -------------------------

-This event fires when a node receives parcels from another node.
+This event fires when a node receives transactions from another node.

 Arguments
 """""""""

-First argument is the node's name which sent a parcel.
+First argument is the node's name which sent a transaction.

-``[string, Parcel[]]``
+``[string, Transaction[]]``

-links: type-Parcel_
+links: type-Transaction_

-event_parcelRecevedByRPC ➡️
+event_transactionRecevedByRPC ➡️
 -----------------------------

-This event fires when a node receives a parcel by `chain_sendSignedParcel` RPC.
+This event fires when a node receives a transaction by `chain_sendSignedTransaction` RPC.

 Arguments
 """""""""

-``[Parcel]``
+``[Transaction]``

-links: type-Parcel_
+links: type-Transaction_

 event_blockSent ➡️
 -------------------